-The HEA Annual STEM Conference returns at the end of January 2018 after a fantastic event in 2017 which welcomed over 170 speakers and delegates from across HE STEM disciplines.
+The Annual STEM Conference returns at the end of January 2019 after a fantastic event in 2018 which welcomed more than 200 speakers and delegates from across HE STEM disciplines.

 Student success in higher education depends on a careful balance of factors including engaged learning, environments conducive to learning and the desire to develop in students the knowledge, skills, behaviours and attributes expected of graduates.
 The conference is the ideal opportunity to collaborate and learn from other higher education professionals within STEM disciplines and to share best practice.